IamQui/Master-Solidity/README.md

 ## Gas

 * Each transaction is charged with a certain amount of gas that has to be paid for the by the originator of the transaction (tx.origin).

+* If gas is used up at any point, an out-of-gas exception is triggered which ends execution and reverts all modifications made to the state in the current call frame.

+* Gas incentivizes economical use of the EVM execution time & also compensates EVM executors (i.e.: miners / stakers).
+Since each block has a maximum amount of gas, it also limits the amount of work needed to validate a block.

+* The gas price is a value set by the originator of the transaction, who has to pay (gas_price * gas) up front to the EVM executor.
+If some gas is left after execution, it is refunded to the transaction originator.
+In case of an exception that reverts changes, already used up gas is not refunded.